 Supplements - Covering my butt here but seriously chat with your healthcare provider before starting any sort of supplements especially if you’re on other medications!
 That being said there are many supplements that can be extremely helpful when it comes to cooling those anxiety jets!

-B12 - AGAIN if you’re consuming alcohol, caffeine, under stress, not eating animals products or not sleeping well you’re at increased risk for deficiency!
-B12 is a very low risk supplement and its essential of nearly every energy producing reaction in your body.
-Its kind of important.
+B12 & other b vitamins- AGAIN if you’re consuming alcohol, caffeine, under stress, not eating animal products or not sleeping well you’re at increased risk for deficiency!
+B vitamins are very low risk supplement and its essential of nearly every energy producing reaction in your body.
+It's kind of important.

 Zinc - CAREFUL!
 You don’t want to supplement zinc more than 6 weeks at a time and if you want to continue it make sure you take at least a 2 week break between supplement doses.
 Why?
 Zinc supplementation can waste copper and can lead to neurological complications.
 NO BEUNO!
 That being said if you’re noticing white spots on your nails, brain fog and acne along side that anxiety you may have a zinc deficiency and its not a bad idea to trial supplementation, again only for 6 weeks.